 You can do this easily by using a watch or timer that’s set to beep once every 15 minutes (or more frequently at the beginning of the day, when your children are getting ready for school).
 At the sound of the alarm, immediately stop what you are doing and see what your child is up to.

 It’s easy enough to keep tabs on a child who’s in the house or playing in the backyard.
 If your child is away from home, you’ll have to be flexible.
 For example, you might tell your child that you’ll check in with a phone call before and after soccer practice, an outing with friends, and so on.

 [Download This Free Guide to Parent Training Programs]

 4. Solutions to everyday problems are easier to find if you enlist the help of everyone in the family.

 In the study, mothers with ADHD were able to come up with just as many solutions to daily dilemmas as their peers without ADHD.
 However, their solutions were judged to be less effective — a reflection of the moms’ difficulty in planning ahead and strategizing.

 One way to ensure that your solutions are good ones is to schedule regular family problem-solving meetings.
-(For tips on working together as a family, see Rallying Help from the Whole Family.)
 With everyone in the family offering suggestions for improving day-to-day life, you’re bound to hear ideas that have not occurred to you.
 And children are more likely to follow through with rules they came up with than rules that have been imposed on them.